ellcom/InterfaceBuilderLab/Interface Builder.md

-Content compression resistance priority can be set to any value, however Xcode gives three suggested values:
+The content compression resistance priority can be set to any value, however Xcode gives three suggested values:

 - 1000 being required priority
 - 750 being high priority